penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionclassrooms.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/sessionClassRooms
 ```

-Contains the information about classrooms for the sessions.
-At least one classroom  is required for teaching sessions.
+It contains the information about the classrooms for the class units.
+At least one classroom is required for the class units.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |